Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

 Jarðböðin á Mývatni - the Mývatn Nature Baths

-In the winter of 2013, the temperatures in Mývatn dropped to minus 30 degrees C, but the lagoon was kept open.
-The visitors were given caps though so that their wet hair wouldn't freeze :)
+In the winter of 2013, temperatures in Mývatn dropped to minus 30 degrees C, but the lagoon remained open.
+The visitors were given caps, though, so that their wet hair wouldn't freeze :)

-It is wonderful sitting in the warm water surrounded by the beautiful nature of Mývatn.
-And just imagine what it must be like when the Northern lights show up!
+It is wonderful to sit in the warm water, surrounded by the beautiful nature of Mývatn.
+And imagine what it must be like when the Northern lights show up!

-I have twice seen the Northern lights from our summer cottage at Mývatn and they put on a spectacular show which lasted for the whole night!
+I have seen the Northern lights twice from our summer cottage at Mývatn, and they put on a spectacular show that lasted the whole night!
 I have never seen anything like this before, a truly breathtaking experience.

 Soaking in Jarðböðin á Mývatni - the Mývatn Nature Baths

-Now we have visited the most interesting parts of the Mývatn area and will drive across Mt.
+We have now visited the most interesting parts of the Mývatn area and will drive across Mt.
 Námafjall and visit the boiling mud pools at Hverarönd geothermal area.
-And visit the very colourful area of Krafla and Leirhnjúkur in my Mývatn - Part IV travel-blog.
+And see the very colourful area of Krafla and Leirhnjúkur in my Mývatn - Part IV travel blog.

-Just to name a few of the many interesting tours in this area.
-I have joined a couple of them f.ex. the fun tour into the lava cave Lofthellir with amazing ice sculptures and A Wonderful Day of exploring the Extraordinary Mývatn Area in North-Iceland.
+I have joined a couple of the many interesting tours in this area, e.g., the fun tour into the lava cave Lofthellir with amazing ice sculptures and A Wonderful Day of exploring the Extraordinary Mývatn Area in North Iceland.

 The Amazing Mývatn area - part I